Thursday, December 5, 2019

 First, a note on razors

 Holmes has seen guys shave their heads with just about every type of razor.
 If you want the best shave with a standard razor (as opposed to a straight razor or safety razor, for the real pros), then pick one with three to five blades, so that you can avoid having to go over any area more than once.
 Holmes doesn’t shy away from disposable blades here, since a one-and-done policy is good for the crown.
-In that case, you can stick with Schick’s Xtreme3 Sensitive Blades, which have a flexible head that slides with the contours of your head.
-Alternatively, sign up for a replenishment program (like Harry’s) to have clean blades—also with flexible heads—sent to you each month.
+In that case, you can stick with Schick’s Xtreme3 Sensitive BladesOpens in a new Window., which have a flexible head that slides with the contours of your head.
+Alternatively, sign up for a replenishment program (like Harry’sOpens in a new Window.) to have clean blades—also with flexible heads—sent to you each month.
 Regardless of how frequently you shave, it’s important to avoid using a dull blade; it’ll drag along the skin and leave painful burn (and unshaved hair) in its wake.

 How to shave your own head